Events Past, But Not Forgotten

 Forgiveness Factor exists to promote forgiveness as a way to live mentally well.
 Tim brings a unique perspective through sharing his personal journey through childhood trauma, alcoholism, betrayals, misunderstandings, mental health challenges, and life.
 He is a speaker and contributing writer for the International Forgiveness Institute.
 In July of 2022, Tim was presented with the Healing Hearts Hero Award at the International Agape Love and Forgiveness Conference for “his years of commitment to helping others learn about the virtues of self-forgiveness and interpersonal forgiveness.”
 He also provides keynotes and workshop for educators and families.

-Presenters: Tim Markle
+Presenter: Tim Markle

 Date: Wednesday, November 29, 2023